ravic4/Fintech_Project/Project1/README.md

 |**Total Sales** |**$10,537 mm**| **100%**

 ##### *Table 5: Segment breakdown for Mercado Libre FY2022, source: [Mercado libre 2022 Annual Report](https://s3.amazonaws.com/sec.irpass.cc/2831/0001099590-23-000007.pdf)*
-#### Due to Mercado Libre's ecommerce synergies, it sits in between as a Fintech solutions giant and a ecommerce company.
+#### Due to Mercado Libre's ecommerce synergies, it sits in between as a Fintech solutions giant and an ecommerce company.
 It provides loans, working capital needs, and credit-cards to both businesses and individuals.
 It competes with regional and international banks.
 This is the domain that Mercado Libre sits in (or in this case, the subsidiary: Mercado Pago sits in).
 It competes with both diversified ecommmerce giants such as Amazon.com and major banks in LATAM such as: Itau Unibanco Holdings [Investopedia Largest Banks in LATAM](https://www.investopedia.com/articles/investing/111314/10-biggest-latin-american-banks.asp).
 <br>

 ### **Trends between 2010-2023**
 #### Since 2013, the major trends and innovation in Fintech has been the adoption of mobile phones.
 Mobile phones offer companies direct access to customers.
 The growth of Fintech was bolstered by the smartphone revolution.
 According to Esade Ramon Llull University, *"There has been a substatial increase in access to financial services during the last 10 - 15 years thanks to the prevalence of smartphones"* [dobetter.esade.edu](https://dobetter.esade.edu/en/fintech-revolution).
 Over the past 10 years, major trends in this sector which have driven fintech are: declining storage costs for data.
 In 2010, $0.06 USD per GB, today that value is $0.02 [BIS.org](https://www.bis.org/publ/bppdf/bispap117.pdf).
 Furthermore, the size of this data has increased from ~1 Zetabyte in 2010 to over 50 Zetabytes in 2020 [BIS.org](https://www.bis.org/publ/bppdf/bispap117.pdf).
 The low cost and accumulation of data has fostered the creation of software to help sift through and analyze this data, and for Fintech, driven by smartphone penetration, this has allowed firms such as Mercado Libre to tap into these ever growing trends and gather all forms of data.
-Data that benefits Fintech firms include: location, spending habits and history, contact information from social-media.
+Data that benefits Fintech firms include location, spending habits and history, contact information from social-media.
 These have helped comapnies create more creative identities and more individualized Fintech products.
 <br>

 ### **Major Companies in Fintech Space**
-#### The major companies by revenue in the Fintech space are: Stripe, Block (Square), Alibaba (Ali-Pay), PayPal.
+#### The major companies by revenue in the Fintech space are Stripe, Block (Square), Alibaba (Ali-Pay), PayPal.
 Block, Alibaba (Alipay), and PayPal are listed on public equities exchanges.
 These are the major firms that compete on a global space, with Square operating in the West and Alibaba (Alipay) operating in predominantly Asia.
 <br>
 ___________________________________________________________________________________________________________